mc36/freeRtr/readme.md

 ## contributing

-feel free to reach us on the mailing lists with your patches, ideas, etc.
+feel free to reach us on the mailing lists with your patches, ideas, feature requests, etc.